islamibr/dot-files-and-my-system/README.md

 - **File & Disk Manager:**
   - nautilus for file management with GUI.
   - mount for disk management.
+  - lf for integration with st and tmux.

 ### Text Editing